microsoft/finops-toolkit/docs-mslearn/toolkit/hubs/configure-scopes.md

 ## Configure exports via PowerShell

-If this is the first time you are using the FinOps toolkit PowerShell module, refer to the [PowerShell](https://aka.ms/ftk/ps) deployment guide to install the module.
+If it's the first time you're using the FinOps toolkit PowerShell module, refer to the [PowerShell](https://aka.ms/ftk/ps) deployment guide to install the module.

 1. Install the FinOps toolkit PowerShell module.